ra463/project-client/README.md

 ## Server is hosted on Render

-- Server hosted on render so wait for atleast 1 minute foe server to respond
+- Server hosted on render so wait for atleast 1 minute for server to respond
 - Maybe while using deployed version of app PDF may not Generate
 - To generate PDF run server & client both locally
 - To run this project just `clone` these both repo and run locally